 Disclosure: This post may contain affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.
 We only recommend products we genuinely believe in.
 Read our full affiliate policy.

-Montessori Activities for 21-24 Months: 12 Calm Ideas for a Busy Toddler
+Montessori Activities for 21-24 Months: 12 Calm Ideas, Shelf Plan, and Troubleshooting

-Montessori activities for 21-24 months with simple shelf work and practical life
+Montessori activities for 21-24 months with tray work, pouring practice, a cloth, and matching cards

 If 18 months felt like pure exploration, 21 to 24 months feels more intentional.